Mamie/KmeansClustering/README.md

 Summary
 ------
-In the first part of the program, the K-means clustering algorithm is implemented and applied to compress an image.
-In the second part, principal component analysis is performed to find a low-dimensional representation of face images.
+In the first part of this program, the K-means clustering algorithm is implemented and applied to compress an image.
+In the second part, principal component analysis is performed to obtain a low-dimensional representation of face images.

 #### K-means Clustering

+K-means clustering is an unsupervised learning algorithm that automatically clusters similar data examples together.
+After random initialization, two step were repeatedly carried out: (i) Assigning each training example x to its closest centroid, and (ii) Recomputing the mean of each centroid using the points assigned to it.
+To minimize the distortion, multiple random initializations is implemented.
+Regular 24-bit representation of color image is compressed by reducing the number of colors to 16 colors that best clusters the pixels in three-dimensional RGB space.

 Completed methods are summarized below:

  findClosestCentroids.m - Find closest centroids (used in K-means) <br\ >